 Donovan Miyasaki is Professor of Philosophy at Wright State University.
 He received his B.A. from the Colorado College (1997) and his Ph.D. from the University of Toronto (2004).
-His research and teaching interests include Post-Kantian European Philosophy, Political Philosophy, Moral Philosophy, and the Philosophy of Art, with a focus on Nietzsche, Marx, Freud, and Critical Theory.
+His research and teaching interests include Post-Kantian European Philosophy, Political Philosophy, Moral Philosophy, and Aesthetics.
 His articles have appeared in Journal of Moral Philosophy, Journal of Medical Ethics, Journal of Nietzsche Studies, and History of Philosophy Quarterly.
 His two-volume study, Nietzsche's Immoralism: Politics as First Philosophy and Politics After Morality: Toward a Nietzschean Left (Palgrave Macmillan, October 2022), argues that Nietzsche's aristocratic politics is inconsistent with his core philosophical committments to determinism and immoralism.
 It critically reconstructs Nietzsche's theories of justice and rights as the potential ground for a non-liberal, democratic, and socialist politics.

 Ph.D., 2004, University of Toronto.
 B.A., 1997, The Colorado College.

-Social and Political Philosophy: Modern Political Philosophy, 20th Century and Contemporary Political Thought, The Marxist Tradition and Critical Theory
+Social and Political Philosophy: Modern Political Philosophy, Contemporary Political Thought, The Marxist Tradition and Critical Theory

 Philosophy of Art: Aesthetics, Philosophy of Literature and Film, German Literature and Philosophy

-Non-Western and Multicultural Philosophy: Black Literature and Philosophy (LA 1020 Democracy, Diversity, and Liberal Arts), World Philosophy, Continental and Asian Philosophy
+History of Philosophy, Non-Western, and Africana Philosophy: Big Questions: Philosophy, Early Modern Philosophy, 19th Century Philosophy, Black Existentialism and Feminism in Literature and Philosophy (LA 1020 Democracy, Diversity, and Liberal Arts), World Philosophy, Continental and Asian Philosophy

 Graduate Courses, Master of Humanities: The Philosophy and Literature of Crime, The Ethics of Retribution: Torture, Terrorism, Punishment